vans163/websocket2-drafts/websocket2-over-http2.md

 Once a handshake has been successfully completed the remote endpoints can begin to send data to each other.
-Data is sent using the HTTP/2 transport layer fully adhering to DATA Frames, Secton 6.1 [@?RFC7540].
+Data is sent using the HTTP/2 transport layer fully adhering to DATA Frames, Section 6.1 [@?RFC7540].
 WebSocket2 has its own encapsulated framing protocol that is not to be confused with HTTP/2 DATA
 Frames.

 Three frame types are defined: